paulllama/paularmer-com/src/resumes/_product-intro.md

 Following my time at Autodesk, I took a deliberate break to travel and explore artistic pursuits.
-Now, refreshed by art courses and engaging with community artists, I'm eager to apply my renewed creativity, technical background and empathetic problem- solving style towards a Technical Product Manager role.
+Now, refreshed by art courses and engaging with community artists, I'm eager to apply my renewed creativity, technical background and empathetic problem-solving style to manifest your company's product ideas.